usetrmnl/trmnl-display/README.md

 ~/.config/trmnl/config.json
 ```

-This file will store your API key for convenience.
+This file stores your API Key and other preferences.
+You may also need to provide your MAC address with key `device_id` for BYOS clients that require it to be paired with an API Key in the request headers.

-## Licence
+## License

-TRMNL Display is licensed under the MIT Licence.
+TRMNL Display is licensed under the MIT License.
 See [LICENSE](./LICENSE) for details.

 ## Contributing